Larson edges Buescher at the line at Kansas Speedway in closest finish in NASCAR Cup Series history

 ODDS AND ENDS

-Ricky Stenhouse Jr. finished 16th in his first race since signing a contract extension with JTG Daugherty Racing.
-He also did it after going for a wild ride in his sprint car on Saturday night at nearby Lakeside Speedway. … Gragson has had strong back-to-back weeks after finishing sixth at Dover. … The series heads to Darlington next for its annual throwback weekend.
+Corey Heim, who won the Truck Series race Saturday night, finished 22nd while subbing for Erik Jones in the No. 43 car for Legacy Motor Club. … Ricky Stenhouse Jr. was 16th in his first race since signing a contract extension with JTG Daugherty Racing.
+He also did it after going for a wild ride in his sprint car Saturday night at nearby Lakeside Speedway. … Gragson has had strong back-to-back weeks after finishing sixth at Dover. … The series heads to Darlington next for its annual throwback weekend.

 AP NASCAR: https://apnews.com/hub/nascar-racing